-In fact, there are GGP conjectures in general codimension cases (Conjecture 17.1 and 17.3 in \cite{GGP}).
-However, \cite[Theorem 19.1]{GGP} says that the general codimension cases follow from the basic case (B) and (FJ).
-Hence we consider only the basic case in this paper.
+In fact, there are GGP conjectures in general codimension cases (Conjectures 17.1 and 17.3 in \cite{GGP}).
+However, \cite[Theorem 19.1]{GGP} says that the general codimension cases follow from the basic cases (B) and (FJ).
+Hence we consider only the basic cases in this paper.

-The purpose of this paper is to establish the symplectic-metaplectic case (FJ), which is the last case of the local conjectures, as well as two conjectures of D. Prasad concerning local theta correspondence in almost equal rank cases, under the following assumptions: \begin{itemize} \item[(LLC)] We assume the local Langlands correspondence for symplectic groups and special orthogonal groups in a form proposed by Vogan.
-(See \S \ref{LLC}.) \item[(GPR)] In addition, we assume a conjecture of Gross--Prasad and Rallis, which characterizes the generic $L$-parameters in terms of the local adjoint $L$-function.
-(See \S \ref{LLCproperty}.) \item[(B)] We use the works of Waldspurger \cite{Wa2}, \cite{Wa3}, \cite{Wa4}, \cite{Wa5} and M\oe glin--Waldspurger \cite{MW} on the Bessel case of the GGP conjecture.
-(See \S \ref{GGPforSO}.) \item[(NQ)] Further, we assume some property of the local Langlands correspondence for non-quasi-split special orthogonal groups.
-(See \S \ref{sec.intertwining}.) \item[(IS)] Finally, we assume an irreducibility condition for standard modules of $\Mp(W_{2n})$.
-(See \S \ref{Mp}.) \end{itemize} In this paper, we show the following: \begin{thm} Assume $(LLC)$, $(GPR)$ and $(B)$.
-Let $\phi$ and $\cl{\phi}$ be generic $L$-parameters of $\Sp(W_{2n})$ and $\Mp(W_{2n})$, respectively. \begin{enumerate} \item If $\phi$ and $\cl{\phi}$ are tempered, then $(FJ)$ is true for $\phi\times\cl{\phi}$. \item If we further assume $(NQ)$, $(IS)$ and that there exists a quadratic character $\chi$ of $F^\times$ such that the local $L$-function $L(s,\phi\otimes\chi)$ is regular at $s=1$, then $(FJ)$ is true for $\phi\times\cl{\phi}$. \end{enumerate} \end{thm} The argument in the proof of \cite[Theorem 19.1]{GGP} works when we restrict to the above cases respectively.
-Namely, we can deduce the following corollary from Theorem \ref{main}. \begin{cor} Under the same assumptions as Theorem $\ref{main}$, Conjecture $17.1$ and $17.3$ in \cite{GGP} are true. \end{cor}
+The purpose of this paper is to establish the symplectic-metaplectic case (FJ), as well as two conjectures of D. Prasad concerning local theta correspondence in almost equal rank cases.
+To do these, we use: \begin{itemize} \item[(LLC)] the local Langlands correspondence for symplectic groups and special orthogonal groups in a form proposed by Vogan (see \S \ref{LLC}); \item[(GPR)] a conjecture of Gross--Prasad and Rallis, which characterizes the generic $L$-parameters in terms of the local adjoint $L$-function (see \S \ref{LLCproperty}); \item[(B)] the works of Waldspurger \cite{Wa2, Wa3, Wa4, Wa5} and M\oe glin--Waldspurger \cite{MW} on the Bessel case of the GGP conjecture (see \S \ref{GGPforSO}); \item[(NQ)] a property of the local Langlands correspondence for non-quasi-split special orthogonal groups (see \S \ref{sec.intertwining}); \end{itemize} In this paper, we show the following: \begin{thm} Assume $(LLC)$, $(GPR)$ and $(B)$.
+Let $\phi$ and $\cl{\phi}$ be generic $L$-parameters of $\Sp(W_{2n})$ and $\Mp(W_{2n})$, respectively. \begin{enumerate} \item If $\phi$ and $\cl{\phi}$ are tempered, then $(FJ)$ is true for $\phi\times\cl{\phi}$. \item If we further assume $(NQ)$ and that there exists a quadratic character $\chi$ of $F^\times$ such that the local $L$-function $L(s,\phi\otimes\chi)$ is regular at $s=1$, then $(FJ)$ is true for $\phi\times\cl{\phi}$. \end{enumerate} \end{thm} The argument in the proof of \cite[Theorem 19.1]{GGP} works when we restrict to the above cases respectively.
+Namely, we can deduce the following corollary from Theorem \ref{main}. \begin{cor} Under the same assumptions as Theorem $\ref{main}$, Conjectures $17.1$ and $17.3$ in \cite{GGP} are true. \end{cor}